A woman refusing a present she didn’t want as it reminds her of Radiation Fibrosis Syndrome, which she experienced after Radiation Therapy.

 Beyond the general initial side effects such as skin irritation and fatigue (amongst others), the impacts of radiation therapy can take months to appear and can even continue to progress for several years (1, 2)!
 This is why I call radiation therapy “the gift that keeps on giving.”

-Though we can’t stop RIF from happening, understanding what it is, what to look out for and what you can do to improve these symptoms will put you in a better position to keep the impact to a minimum.
+Though we can’t stop RFS from happening, understanding what it is, what to look out for and what you can do to improve these symptoms will put you in a better position to keep the impact to a minimum.

 What is Radiation Therapy?